OceanOptics/Inlinino/docs/quick_start.rst

     -darwin.zip">macOS</a>

 Inlinino is available for Windows and macOS, the packaged executable can be downloaded with the links below.
 Windows users will have to unzip the archive.
+On some web browsers the link below must be copied and paste into a new tab to download the files.

     + |link-to-ftp|\ |release|\ |end-link-win|
     + |link-to-ftp|\ |release|\ |end-link-win7|